Institute for Advanced Study

 ▪ Geometry and Topology workshop, UCLA, January 2-4, 2020.

-▪ Bi-College Mathematics Colloquium, Bryn Mawr and Haverford Colleges, Spring 2020.
+▪ Bi-College Mathematics Colloquium, Bryn Mawr and Haverford Colleges, March 16, 2020.

 I'm interested in low-dimensional topology, knot theory and contact and symplectic geometry.

 My work focuses on topological applications of Heegaard Floer homology and Khovanov homology.

 with Diana Hubbard, Keiko Kawamuro, Feride Ceren Kose, Gage Martin,

 ▪ On the Upsilon invariant of fibered knots and right-veering open books

 with Dongtai He and Diana Hubbard.